bw-math/bw-math/source/references/python/02_BASIC.rst

     var = "hello world"
     another_var = 'this is a sentence'
-    print("these are strings: ", var, " & ", another_var)
+    print("these are strings: '", var, "'' & '", another_var, "'")

+Output:

+    these are strings: 'hello world' & 'this is a sentence'

 .. _python_integers: